-Two houses in tension: an ecotone is a border zone, where ecological systems meet and mingle, sometimes forming a new and different community of species.
+Two houses in tension: an ecotone is a border zone, where ecological systems meet and mingle, sometimes forming a new and different community.

-Ecotones occur at edges and physical boundaries, where fresh water meets salt water and water meets land, where tides roll up and down coasts, where the fir trees of taiga forests give way to the lichen and grass of tundra and woodlands become pastures.
+Ecotones occur at edges and physical boundaries, where fresh water meets salt water and water meets land, where tides roll up and down coasts, where woodlands become pastures and the fir trees of taiga forests give way to the lichen and grass of tundra.

 The term refers to the transition from one ecosystem to another, as well the stress inherent in a population at the limit of its tolerance for specific environmental conditions.

 We welcome guest submissions of timely relevant news of importance to the broad ecological community.
 Liza Lester, ESA’s communications officer, edits Ecotone.

 “Along a wavy east and west line passing through Rockford lies the “zone of tension” between societies I, II, and III on the one hand, and IV and V on the other…It may be that the climate, somewhat colder as we pass northward, has acted as a retarding factor, assisted by the fact that a good portion of these northern townships have a light surface soil, which seems unsuited for the hard wood societies in the absence of humus.”

 Livingston, Burton Edward.
 The Distribution of the Upland Plant Societies of Kent County, Michigan.
 Botanical Gazette, Vol. 35, No. 1 (Jan., 1903), pp. 36-55. [archived pdf scan in JSTOR]